<img height="1" width="1" src="https://www.facebook.com/tr?id=163851757554412&amp;ev=PageView &amp;noscript=1">

 • C = Need monitoring but calls for fewer resources

-• Why indicate whether a process step is CTQ?
+Why indicate that a process step is CTQ?

-Obviously anything that is CTQ needs to be controlled more tightly.
+Any process step that is CTQ means it needs to be controlled more tightly.

-We need that information when planning for controls.
-You can simply follow the process steps and think "what controls are needed here?".
-A process FMEA is another tool that will help a lot, and it is very welcome before starting to work on a process control plan.
+You can follow the process steps and think: "What controls are needed here?".
+A process FMEA will help and is a useful tool to implement before working on a process control plan.

-Garbage in, garbage out.
-You absolutely need to check the quality of incoming material, in addition to your in-house processes.
+It's imperative to check the quality of incoming material and your in-house processes.

-Probably not.
-It makes more sense to have 1 control plan per product family (as long as the products within one family share most of the process steps).
+It makes more sense to have 1 control plan per product family (as long as the products within the family share most of the process steps).

 The Right Side